Learning what chemicals go into your hot tub was probably the last thing you were worrying about by the time you bought your unit.

 Using chemicals is quite crucial because our body tends to lose roughly a pint of body fluids for every hour we are in the hot tub.

 Everything from grime, sweat, dirt, oil and other fluids are mixed in its water.
-Many of the chemicals used in spa hot tubs are primarily responsible for keeping the water balance and sanitation of the unit.
+Many of the chemicals used in these hot spa bathtubs are primarily responsible for keeping the water balance and sanitation of the unit.

 Common Hot Tub Chemicals